2 Easy Plugins to Create a WooCommerce Hidden Store

 - Activate the plugin.

-- Next go to WooCommerce > Settings > Products > Private Store and paste your license key.
+- Next go to WooCommerce > Settings > Private Store and paste your license key.
 Change the other settings as required.

 And that’s it!
 That’s all you need to do to hide products in WooCommerce and make your store private.